 Régis Evariste Huc’s tough journey

-Overall, an interesting insight into Northern China during the latter part of the Qing-Dynasty, and a good adventure story at times.
+If you’re into Northern China and Tibet during the latter part of the Qing-Dynasty, read this.